chrisbarrett/elisp-namespaces/readme.md

 This level of exposure makes it hard to distinguish the intended interface from volatile internal details.

 At a deeper level, a single global namespace makes elisp programming more annoying than it needs to be.
-I *agonize* over what to name my utility functions, because all the good names are taken.
+I *agonize* over what to name my utility functions, because any name I choose could get clobbered at runtime.
 And prefixing everything by hand is so *manual*.

-This `namespace` package provides that basic level of encapsulation using a couple of simple macros, as well as conveniences to simplify your emacs configuration.
+This `namespace` package provides that basic level of encapsulation using a couple of simple macros, as well as conveniences to make setting up dependencies a snap.
 Elisp doesn't have reader macros, so there's not as much sugar as I'd like.
 You'll learn to love the `@` symbol!

 ## Installation